 LOINC® Executive Director Marjorie Rallins, DPM, M.S., participated in a panel discussion during the Office of the National Coordinator for Health Information Technology (ONC) 2021 annual meeting.
 More than 1,000 health information technology partners signed up to attend the two-day virtual event.

 Dr. Rallins was on a panel called Meeting Data Modernization Needs: Standards Development Organizations Rise to the Challenge.
-She and other experts discussed how standards development organizations such as LOINC, address data modernization needs such as accelerated content development to address largescale events like the COVID-19 pandemic while maintaining the features and services necessary to meet the growing requirements for interoperability.
+She and other experts discussed how standards development organizations such as LOINC address data modernization needs such as accelerated content development to address largescale events like the COVID-19 pandemic while maintaining the features and services necessary to meet the growing requirements for interoperability.

-Dr. Rallins outlined how healthcare draws upon new sources of data such as social determinants of heath that enhance the ability of care teams to stand the social factors that impact health and health care.
+Dr. Rallins outlined how healthcare draws upon new sources of data such as social determinants of health that enhance the ability of care teams to stand the social factors that impact health and health care.
 She highlighted LOINC’s model for representing measures of social determinants of health in a uniform and consistent way to support interoperability of data.